Paperspace/Docs/explore-train-deploy/workflows/using-yaml-for-data-science.md

       ref: "dstoyg0pdyysyxj"
 ```

-\(the dots correspond to indentation\), which, assuming that job succeeded, does exist.
+does exist \(assuming the job succeeded\).
+The dots correspond to indentation in this context.

 ### Datasets are _versioned_